woojinv/pomodoro-timer/README.md

 ## Done

+- style radio buttons to look like buttons

 ## TODO

-- style radio buttons to look like buttons
+- use css variables for colors.
+- change background color
+- change font color